Alexisaglar/GAT-implementation/README.md

 # Graph Attention Networks (GAT) Implementation in PyTorch

-This project is an implementation of **Graph Attention Networks (GAT)** based on the original paper by Veličković et al. (2018), using PyTorch and PyTorch Geometric.
+This project is an implementation of **Graph Attention Networks (GAT)** based on the original paper by Veličković et al. (2018), using PyTorch Geometric.

 ## Key Features